nuclearcat/usrwtchchange/README.md

 ## TODO

+* Check code, it was written in 30min and might have serious bugs
 * Watch for user info change (uid, shell, etc), for now program watch only for username add/remove
 * Watch for shadow changes (password update), will require root privileges
 * Store file hashes for restart and send to admin as well?